coralynnkc/coralynnkc.github.io/notes/scientific_methods.md

 1. Proximity.
 'What is the cause of World War II' is unanswerable.
 2. Unanswerable questions.
 It's impossible to answer what the effect will be on an individual, only for a population based on a representative sample.

+# 2 - Always Compare

+Correlation does not imply causation.

+SELECTING ON THE DEPENDENT VARIABLE.
+Including observations only with particular outcomes.